Meivazhi: The Yugas

-The Meivazhi religion teaches that, apart from the 1,24,000 Prophets who came to Earth during different Yugas, to awaken the mankind from their ignorance, the Superior God himself had come down to Earth in nine different earthly Avatars, across various regions on Earth, throughout the Yugas under various names, all pointing to the same God.
-It is revealed that every religion on Earth, is merely a shadow of the same Superior God, teaching the same core principles, with the sole intent of making mankind realize its astral origin and its true capabilities.
-But despite the efforts of the Superior God and the Prophets, Mankind was too corrupted by Satan.
-Under the influence of Satan, the Prophets were disrespected and cruelly tortured by the Mankind.
+The Meivazhi religion teaches that, apart from the 1,24,000 Prophets who came to Earth during different Yugas, to awaken humanity from their ignorance, the Superior God himself had come down to Earth in nine different earthly Avatars, across various regions on Earth, throughout the Yugas under various names, all pointing to the same God.
+It is revealed that every religion on Earth is merely a shadow of the same Superior God, teaching the same core principles, with the sole intent of making humanity realize its astral origin and its true capabilities.

-Satan had actively worked against the teachings of the Superior God and the Prophets, manipulating mankind to believe in multiple religious beliefs, multiple gods and even false Gods.
-Satan had managed to manipulate and fragment Mankind into different groups and had actively pitted the followers of one fragment against each other, destroying the very purpose of all those Religions.
-As such, every such religion lost its true purpose and became powerless.
-Religion became a mere mockery serving no purpose and this led to further chaos, and a major portion of Mankind had no means to attain their true heavenly form.
-A large portion of Mankind was following religions only in name, without knowing their true purpose nor the fact that the Superior God exists within oneself, nor their astral origins, completely blinded by their lust, greed and materialistic desires.
+But despite the efforts of the Superior God and the Prophets, the majority of humanity was already too corrupted by Satan, who had actively worked against the teachings of the Superior God and the Prophets, manipulating humanity to believe in multiple religious beliefs, multiple gods, and even false Gods.
+Under the influence of Satan, the Prophets were disrespected and cruelly tortured by humanity.
+Satan had managed to manipulate and fragment humanity into different groups and had actively pitted the followers of one fragment against each other, destroying the very purpose of all those Religions.
+As such, every such religion lost its true purpose and became a mere mockery.
+A large portion of humanity was following religions only in name, without knowing their true purpose, nor the fact that the Superior God exists within oneself, nor their astral origins, completely blinded by their lust, greed, and materialistic desires.
+Thus, the major portion of humanity had no means to attain their true heavenly form.